k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 > Using a Linux file system is highly recommended if you're installing on Microsoft Windows.
 It can be installed with the Windows subsystem for Linux (WSL) and a Linux distribution such as Ubuntu.
 Doing so avoids performance problems using Docker on a native Windows file system.
 Please refer to the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/6-Docker-Compose.html">Docker and Docker Compose Installation</a> topic for instructions on how to install WSL and a Linux distribution.
 >
-> Not only should you avoid using the Windows file system, but you should also avoid using WSL's /mnt/c mounted Windows file system.
-Instead, you should use the file system of the Linux distribution you installed, e.g., /home/username/K2view, to download and install the configuration files and hold the workspace data created by Fabric Web Studio.
+> Not only should you avoid using the Windows file system, but you should also avoid using WSL's `/mnt/c` mounted Windows file system.
+Instead, you should use the file system of the Linux distribution you installed, e.g., `/home/username/K2view`, to download and install the configuration files and hold the workspace data created by Fabric Web Studio.

 #### Create the Base Directory

 *Identify the Name of your WSL Linux Distribution*

-First, find the path to your Linux distribution's location (e.g., Ubuntu used in these examples) by running "wsl --list" to obtain its name and then changing to its directory.
+First, find the path to your Linux distribution's location (e.g., Ubuntu used in these examples) by running `wsl --list` to obtain its name and then changing to its directory.
 If you enabled Windows Explorer navigation when you installed WSL, you can navigate directly to it under Explorer's "Linux" sidebar icon.

 ```bash
 wsl --list